brent-stone/avengercon_2024/docs/developers/os.md

 ## General OS Configurations

+### Windows
+!!! warning
+    Update your git settings so all files are not auto-converted to Windows style line endings: `git config --global core.autocrlf false`

 ### Docker Buildkit
 Enabling Docker BuildKit will help ensure pip and npm aren't constantly downloading the same packages over and over again.